387.5 MA Coverage for SSI Recipients

 NOTE: Parental income must be reported and verified before MA can be approved for a PH95 child.

-In either of these cases, send an Advance Notice to close the SSI category.
+In all of these cases, send an Advance Notice to close the SSI category.
 The notice must state why SSI MA is being closed and why other benefits will not be approved (for example, the individual does not qualify under other MA conditions, or proof or other information was not given to the CAO).